Dilute When Neccessary

 Less is More

 Young Living essential oils are very potent and powerful.
-In most cases, 1 to 2 drops are adequate and using more may waste product.
+In most cases, 1 to 2 drops per application is adequate and using more may waste product.
 Depending on the essential oil, you can gradually build up to 3 to 4 uses per day if desired.
 Excessive use of essential oils may increase the risk for adverse reaction.
 Proper usage is indicated on the label of each essential oil and additional information can be found in the Essential Oil Desk or Pocket Reference.

 Avoid Contact with Sensitive Areas